News about the health and beauty of the natural world that sustains us.

 Come early or spend a few days after the three days of the MOTHER EARTH NEWS FAIR, held at the Seven Springs Mountain Resort in Pennsylvania this September 12 – 14, 2014.
 Less than 30 miles from Seven Springs Mountain Resort, there’s an ecotourism adventure to be had.
 You can sleep at three very different farmstays every evening.
 Our family rafted, biked, toured some of Frank Lloyd Wright-designed homes, and savored farm-to-table cuisine that blew us away at The Historic Stone House.

 Enjoy this photo essay of the ecotourism adventures not to be missed.
-Here's the links to my previous blogs on the Laurel Highlands, the first focused on the adventures and the second on the lodging and dining options; both contain more details for you to plan your own trip.
+Here's the links to my previous blogs on the Laurel Highlands, the first focused on the adventures and the second

 Of course, my co-author and wife, Lisa Kivirist, and I would enjoy meeting you at the MOTHER EARTH NEWS FAIR at one of our many presentations, including Powering your Homestead with Renewable Energy, Farmstead Chef, and our popular, Sustainable Living Simplified, where we share our journey to break free of fossil fuels, end the mortgage (aka “death pledge”), be our own boss, grow most of our own food and prepare it in your farmstead kitchen.